Conscription in South Korea: Yoo Seung-jun (Steve Yoo)

 In 2002, just before South Korean pop singer Yoo Seung-jun was due to be drafted for his military service, he became a naturalized U.S. citizen.
 He was born in Seoul and migrated to the United States at the age of 13.
+He had already obtained U.S. permanent residency and, in order to evade military service, went to Los Angeles, where he acquired citizenship within two months, subsequently renouncing his Korean nationality.
 The South Korean government considered it an act of desertion and deported him, banning him from entering the country permanently.
 In February 2017, Yoo lost his second and final appeal regarding his entry ban which prohibited him from entry and any further appeals.
 However, citing procedural irregularities, the South Korean Supreme Court re-opened the case in July 2019 and sent the case to the Seoul High Court, ordering them to retry Yoo's case.
 In November 2019, the appeals court reversed the ban, paving the way for Yoo to return to the country, pending approval of a visa.
 One of Yoo's visa requests was denied in July 2020 by the Los Angeles Consulate, citing Korean law that allows discretion in denying visas to applicants that "posed a threat to public interest."